BlueTEC: Uses

 Daimler introduced BlueTEC in the Mercedes E-Class (using the DeNOx system) and GL-Class (using SCR) at the 2006 North American International Auto Show.
 At that time, these BlueTEC vehicles were 45- and 50-state legal, respectively, in the United States (a 45-state vehicle does not meet the more stringent California emission standards that have also been adopted by four other states).

 Daimler AG has entered into an agreement with Volkswagen and Audi to share BlueTEC technology with them in order to increase the Diesel passenger-vehicle market in the United States.
 VW introduced the Jetta Clean TDI, the Tiguan concept, and the Touareg BlueTDI as part of the BlueTec licensing program.
 The Jetta and the Tiguan use NOx adsorbers, while the Touareg uses a Selective Catalytic Reduction catalytic converter.

 In August 2007 VW Group announced that cooperation on BlueTEC with Daimler AG would end.
 The reasoning for this change is due to the recognition of the VW TDI branding.
 VW did not want to use a competitor's branding for a product they would introduce into the market.
 VW developed their own system, but it failed and they re-programmed the engine control to show false values during pollution tests.

 By 2010 a BlueTEC version of the Mercedes Sprinter was released.
 The BlueTEC systems allowed the elimination of much of the EGR in that vehicle's engine, which as a result gives 188 HP compared to the non-BlueTec engine's 154 hp.

 Rationale

 The BlueTEC system was created because diesel engines, while more fuel efficient than gasoline engines, operate at lean air-fuel ratios, preventing them from implementing the highly-efficient three-way catalysts employed for NOx conversion in gasoline engines, which operate at stoichiometric air-fuel ratios.
 Limiting NOx by use of engine controls alone is possible, but requires a significant penalty to fuel economy.
-Tier 2 regulations in the US are 0.07 grams per mile of NOx, which is ⅛ of the 0.40 limit in the European Union.
+Tier 2 regulations in the US are 0.07 grams per mile of NOx, which is one eighth of the 0.40 limit in the European Union.